DonPinkston1959/theatre/README.md

 ## Contributing

-To add new theatre venues or modify event types, update the corresponding arrays in the FilterPanel component and ensure the backend validation matches.
+To add new theatre venues or modify event types, reach out to Don Pinkston

 ## License